-A reconnection front is defined as the leading edge of planetward propagating dipolarizing flux bundle (DFB, also called plasma bubble) [e.g., Sergeev et al., 1996; Angelopoulos et al., 2013; Sun et al., 2014], which is believed to be highly related with magnetic reconnection [e.g., Sitnov et al., 2009; Ashour-Abdalla et al., 2015].
+A reconnection front is defined as the leading edge of planetward propagating dipolarizing flux bundle (DFB, also called plasma bubble) [e.g., Sergeev et al., 1996; Angelopoulos et al., 2013; Sun et al., 2014], which is believed to be highly related v in magnetic reconnection [e.g., Sitnov et al., 2009; Ashour-Abdalla et al., 2015].
 Figure 6a shows a typical DFB detected by MESSENGER in Mercury's plasma sheet, which is defined to be the region between the two vertical dashed lines.
-The DFB contains stronger magnetic field ($B_t \sim 20$ nT) than the value in ambient plasma sheet ($B_t \sim 8$ nT).
-The leading edge of this DFB (the first vertical dashed line) is a well-defined reconnection front observed at ~ 21:29:48 UT, which shows a decrease in B_z (called magnetic dip) followed by a sharp increase in B_z (from ~ 5 nT to ~ 25 nT) and B_t (from ~ 8 nT to ~ 27 nT) in ~0.8 s.
-Application of MVA on the reconnection fronts shows that the ratios of λ{max} to λ{int} and λ{int} to λ{min} are ~ 180 and ~ 5, respectively, indicating that it is a well-defined one-dimensional structure.
+The DFB contains stronger magnetic field ($B_t \sim 20 \text{ nT}$) than the value in ambient plasma sheet $(B_t \sim 8 \text{ nT})$.
+The leading edge of this DFB (the first vertical dashed line) is a well-defined reconnection front observed at ~ 21:29:48 UT, which shows a decrease in \underline{R}z (called magnetic dip) followed by a sharp increase in B_z (from ~ 5 nT to ~ 25 nT) and B_t (from ~ 8 nT to ~ 27 nT) in 0.8 s.
+Application of MVA on the reconnection fronts shows that the ratios of λ{max} to λ{int} and λ{int} to λ{min} are ~ 180 and ~ 5, restectively, indicating it is a well-defined one dimensional structure.
 Figure 6b shows the magnetic field hodograms under MVA coordinates for the reconnection front.
-There is no clear field rotation in the hodograms, but the magnetic field perturbation mainly lies in \vec{n}{max} , which further confirms that reconnection front is one-dimensional structure.
-This agrees with previous observations at Mercury [Sundberg et al., 2012a] and Earth [Angelopoulos et al., 2013; Liu et al., 2013; Sun et al., 2013].
-This DFB ends at ~ 21:29:55 UT marked by the second vertical dashed line.
-This structure lasts ~ 7 s, which is comparable to the duration of DFB in previous observations (~10 s) at Mercury [Sundberg et al., 2012a], but much shorter than the duration of DFBs at Earth (~60 s) [e.g., Sergeev et al., 1996; Sun et al., 2014].
+There is no clear field rotation in the hodograms, but the magnetic field perturbation mainly lies in \vec{n}{max} , which further confirm that reconnection front is one-dimensional structure.
+This agrees with previous observations at Mercury [Suraberg et al., 2012a] and Earth [Angelopoulos et al., 2013; Liu et al., 2013; Sun et al., 2013].
+This DFB ends at ~ 21:29:55 UT marked by the second vertical dashed line This structure lasts \sim 7 s, which is comparable to the duration of DFB in previous observations (~ 10 s) at Mercury [Sundberg et al., 2012a], but much shorter than the d ration of DFBs at Earth (~ 60 s) [e.g., Sergeev et al., 1996; Sun et al., 2014].
+Another property of DFB is that it contains depleted plasma comparing with ambient plasma sheet [e.g., Chen and Wolf, 1993; Sergeev et al., 1996; Sun et al., 2014].
+Since the duration of DFB (~ 10 s) is normally much shorter than the resolution of plasma moments (1 minute), we do not have density measurements within DFB.
+Therefore, we only employ magnetic field measurements to identify the reconnection fronts in this study.
+After surveying several tens of reconnection fronts (including those in Sundberg et al. [2012a]), we have set up the following criteria to select reconnection ionts